ASP PDF Viewer (Developer Tutorial)

 There are many ways to view PDF using IronPDF but here we will discuss two of these.

-1. First is using code to open PDF file in your default PDF Reader.
+1. First is using code to open a PDF file in your default PDF Reader.

-2. Creating form using C# and view PDF in it.
+2. Create a form using C# and view the PDF file in it.

 5.1.
 Viewing PDF Document in your default PDF Reader